Length: 22.7 km (14.1 miles) but can be reduced to 8 km if you use the bus to get to/from the park, terrain flat

 The East Coast Park Route

-So we'll start the run at the Stadium MRT Station (subway), just between the National Stadium and the indoor stadium.
+We'll start the run at the Stadium MRT Station (subway), just between the National Stadium and the indoor stadium.
 Run west to the bay, with the sloping roof of the indoor stadium to your left, then turn left at the water and run to the suspension footbridge going south.

 |Footbridge with indoor stadium in background|